Dr. Jenna Ellis

 "How Washington State violated inalienable rights in forcing a florist to pay a fine for not serving a gay wedding" Washington Examiner, Feb.
 2017

 "'Women's March' feminists want entitlements, not equality" The Hill, March 2017

 Faith and Learning:

-As a professor of legal studies and leadership courses, Dr. Ellis's view is that biblical Truth is where we begin, and integrate the learning of law and leadership into our Christian worldview.
+As a professor of legal studies and communication courses, Dr. Ellis's view is that biblical Truth is where we begin, and integrate the learning of law and media into our Christian worldview.
 We must start with the premise "Truth is" and work from there to glorify God in all aspects of our vocation.
 CCU's Strategic Objectives integrate faith and learning from the premise that everything we do is because of God's Truth.